avargasv/ContribsGH2-Z-T/postZIOTest.md

 Counter message - number of tests executed: 3
 ```
 The attentive reader may have noticed that the message for test2 appears in the output before the message for test1,
 notwithstanding the fact that test1 precedes test2 in the test definition.
-This happens because this time we didn't
+This happened because this time we didn't
 apply the `sequential` aspect to our spec.

 In the Counter example, the provided layer was acquired and released only once because it was shared between all